New England Revolution: Bruce Arena era (2019–2023)

 On May 9, 2019, coach Brad Friedel was fired by the Revolution after a 12–21–13 career record and a 2–8–2 record to open the 2019 season.
-He was replaced by former D.C.
-United, LA Galaxy and USMNT coach Bruce Arena.
-Under Arena, the Revolution went eleven games undefeated until losing 2–0 to the Los Angeles FC on August 3, 2019.
-They were eliminated in the 1st Round of the 2019 Playoffs by Atlanta United FC, getting shut out 1–0.
-The Revolution lost to the Columbus Crew 1–0 in the Eastern Conference Finals in the 2020 Playoffs.
+Four days later on May 13, the Revolution announced the dismissal of General Manager Mike Burns.
+The following day, the club announced that former D.C.
+United, LA Galaxy and USMNT coach Bruce Arena would serve as both head coach and sporting director.
+Under Arena, the Revolution, who were at that point in last place in the Eastern Conference, went eleven games undefeated until losing 2–0 to the Los Angeles FC on August 3, 2019.
+Following that defeat, the Revolution closed out the season only losing two more matches on a 2-2-6 run, and qualifying for the playoffs for the first time since 2015.
+The summer transfer window marked the arrival of Arena's first Revolution signing, Argentine striker Gustavo Bou, for a club-record fee reportedly in the range of $6–7 million, from Club Tijuana.
+Bou played a crucial role in the second half of the 2019 season, making 14 appearances, scoring 9 goals, and adding two assists.